 The tree, growing 15 to 30 feet, is prized as a landscape specimen.
 Its weeping form and graceful branches are covered with shiny green leaves in the summer.
 In winter, without its leaves, the tree presents a pleasing silhouette.
 The Contorted jujube is particularly interesting for its unusual form.
 Jujubes can also be espaliered.
 (See our page “Espaliering – Basic Guide”.)
 The jujube tree has few disease or insect problems although Texas root rot can be a problem in desert areas.

 Small tree of slow to moderate growth to twenty feet.
 Shiny, dry, wrinkled, chewy, reddish brown fruit with sweet apple-like flavor is 1 1/2 inches long, distinctly pear shaped; resembles dates.
 Will grow anywhere, but needs long, hot summers to fully ripen.
 Ripens in the fall.
 Needs to ripen fully on tree for best flavor.
 Easy to grow, hardy, drought resistant, virtually pest and disease free.
-Cold hardy to zone 5.
+Zones 5 to 10.
 Partially self-fruitful; heavier set with pollenizer.
 150 hours.

 Jujube, Sugar Cane